openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `resourceId` for each plane can be obtained in your [Rooftop Sites](https://toolkit.solcast.com.au/rooftop-sites)

 `refreshInterval` of forecast data needs to respect the throttling of the Solcast service.
-If you've 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.
+If you have 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.

 Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.

 `powerItem` shall reflect the power for this specific rooftop.
 It's an optional setting and the [measure is sent to Solcast API in order to tune the forecast](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) in the future.
-If you don't want to send measures to Solcast leave this configuration item empty.
+If you don't want to send measures to Solcast, leave this configuration item empty.

 `powerUnit` is set to `auto-detect`.
-In case the `powerItem` is delivering a valid `QuantityType<Power>` state this setting is fine.
+In case the `powerItem` is delivering a valid `QuantityType<Power>` state, this setting is fine.
-If the item delivers a raw number without unit please select `powerUnit` accordingly if item state is Watt or Kilowatt unit.
+If the item delivers a raw number without unit please select `powerUnit` accordingly if item state, is Watt or Kilowatt unit.

 ## Solcast Channels

-Each `sc-plane` reports its own values including a `raw` channel holding json content.
+Each `sc-plane` reports its own values including a `raw` channel holding JSON content.
 The `sc-site` bridge sums up all attached `sc-plane` values and provides the total forecast for your home location.

 Channels are covering today's actual data with current, remaining and today's total prediction.